agile-students-fall2025/4-final-random_sydneian/UX-DESIGN.md

 ### Add Item
 ![Add Item](ux-design/add-item.png)

 The Add Item screen provides two methods for adding bucket list items: "Paste Link" for importing from social media or web sources, and "Add Manually" for custom entries.
-The screen displays Recent Additions as reference examples showing places that have been added (Rooftop Trivia, Pizza Disco, Silent Party).
+The screen displays Recent Additions as reference examples showing places that have been added.

 ### Add Through Link
 ![Add Through Link](ux-design/add-through-link.png)